clairedavid/intro_to_ml/_sources/basics/lin_reg_5_learning_rate.md

 ## Summary
 * The learning rate $\alpha$ is a hyperparameter intervening in the calculation of the step size at which the parameters will be incremented or decremented.
 * The step size varies even with a constant $\alpha$ as it is multiplied by the slope, i.e. the derivatives of the cost function.
-* A small learning rate is safe as it likely leads to convergence, yet too small values will necessitates a high number of epochs.
+* A small learning rate is safe as it likely leads to convergence, yet too small values will necessitate a high number of epochs.
 * A large learning rate can make the next update of parameters overshoot the minimum of the cost function and lead to either
   * an oscillating trajectory: the algorithm converges yet more iterations are needed
   * a diverging path: the gradient descent fails to converge